Tortellini Pasta Salad

 - Tortellini.
 You can really use your favorite store-bought tortellini here with just about any filling variation!
 I opted for simple cheese tortellini, but you can use whatever you like.

 - Baby mozzarella.
-I love the little ciliegine mozzarella balls, but you can also use any fresh mozzarella cut up into bite-sized pieces.
+I love the little ciliegine mozzarella balls, but you can also use fresh mozzarella cut up into bite-sized pieces.

 - Salami.
-Look for the little logs of hard salami (my favorite brand is olli or columbus) so that they’re easy to dice.
+Look for the little logs of hard salami (my favorite brand is Olli or Columbus) so that they’re easy to dice.

 - Roasted red peppers.
 I love buying these in the jar for ease, but you can also roast and peel your own red bell peppers here.